dhalsim/dhalsim.github.com/resume/cv-en.md

 During my initial adaptation phase in the backend team, my primary focus was on reporting.
 The first thing I did was refactoring the code to make it easier to maintain reports as I fixed its bugs.

 I participated in various data integrations for our B2B travel search and booking engine.
 Search engine was responsible for fetching data from multiple sources, merging the results into a common data type, and show the best results for the user, which will be used to finilize the booking flow asyncroniously.
+We used SNS/SQS events to create messages for offers and bookings.
+Then the messages are picked by AWS Step Functions and do async fulfillment on those bookings.

 Integrations I worked on the product: